log2timeline/dftimewolf/docs/metawolf.md

 `show -rn[-running]`: Show various information about running recipes.
 Available information:
   - `session_id`: The session ID this recipe run belongs to.
   - `command_id`: A command identifier for the recipe.
-This is mainly usefull to e.g. `kill` a recipe run.
+This is mainly useful to e.g. `kill` a recipe run.
   - `timestamp`: Timestamp at which the recipe was run.
   - `command`: The full DFTimewolf command corresponding to the recipe run.
   - `status`: The status of the recipe run.
 Can be one of `[Running, Completed, Failed, Interrupted]`.
   - `output_id`: A simple identifier linking a recipe run to its output.
 This is used to display the current output of the recipe run.

-`show -o[utput] output_id`: Display the current output of the recipe run.
+`show -o[output] output_id`: Display the current output of the recipe run.

 `show -rs[-recipes]`: Show DFTimewolf available recipes.